syntasso/instruqt-kubecon/01-get-to-know-the-platform/assignment.md

     Please wait while we boot the VM for you and start Kubernetes.
 Once the VM is ready you will see a green start button in the bottom right hand corner.

-    There are a number of slides with corresponding hands on activities, these are each called "challenges"
+    There are a number of slides with corresponding hands-on activities, these are each called "challenges."

     **In this first challenge, you will:**
     - Get comfortable with this online environment